 Malware detection performance

-Avast Free Antivirus’ malware detection engine achieved perfect scores in AV-Test’s latest real-world exposure and reference file-scanning tests, with a six-out-of-six system performance rating and only two false positives.
-It blocked 99.9% of malicious content in AV Comparatives’ real-world protection tests, with 20 false positives, and achieved a perfect accuracy rating in the most recent tests by SE Labs.
+Avast achieved perfect scores in AV-Test’s latest real-world exposure and reference file-scanning tests, with only one false positive.
+It blocked 99.7% of malicious content in AV Comparatives’ real-world protection tests – the same as Microsoft Defender, with a single false positive.

 The free version is partially funded by advertising, so you’ll be invited to install partner software such as Google Chrome, but this is easy to decline if you don’t want it.
-There are also adverts for the paid version of Avast scattered around the interface, and a number of features are marked with a lock icon, indicating that they’re only available to premium users.
+There are no longer prominent ads for the paid version of Avast scattered around the interface, although a number of features are still marked with a lock icon, indicating that they’re only available to premium users.

 Should you buy it?